RILAB/bis101/lecture10.md

 	- C-T/A-G vs. not
 	- but keep track of both strands: GC->AT transition but GC->TA transverion
  * transitions caused by wrong form of base.
-	- Each of the bases exists in >1 form.
+	- Each of the bases exists in >1 form: tautomers (differ due to movement of an H and shifting of a double bond).
 	- Normal "keto" form is found in DNA.
 	- But shift of the bonds (ionized form) will lead to slightly different form that then pairs incorrectly.
-I.E. imino cytosine pairs with adenine instead of guanine during replication
+I.E. imino cytosine pairs with adenine instead of guanine during replication.
+	- next round of replication the CA -> TA in one of the daughter cells.
 * transversions caused by accidental pairing of pyrimidine w/ self or purine w/ self during replication

 **indel** insertion/deletion

-* determining ancestry hard (show)
+* determining ancestry hard (show with tree)
-* **Replication slippage.** Draw CTGAGAGA and complement.
+* **Replication slippage.** Draw CTGAGAGAGA and complement.
 * pops out a single strand loop.  loop either deleted or added next round.
 * expansion of trinucleotide repeat arrays due to rep. slippage can cause diseases in humans like fragile X, huntington's disease (spinal and muscular atrophy)

-when do mutations occur?  common misconception is that selection agent arises (say antibiotics) and that CAUSES adaptive mutations to arise.

-sometimes adaptation/evolution occurs from **spontaneous** mutations that arise after selection, but often occurs as a reulst of **standing genetic variation** or mutations segregating in the population.
+sometimes adaptation/evolution occurs from new mutations that arise after selection, but often occurs as a reulst of **standing genetic variation** or mutations segregating in the population.

+common misconception is that selection agent arises (say antibiotics) and that CAUSES adaptive mutations to arise.

-Luria/Delbruck teset in book is classic experiment testing this.
+Luria/Delbruck test in book is classic experiment testing this.
+If selective agent (antibiotics) causes mutation, all plates shoudl show same rate.
+But if mutations occur spontaneously, depending on when it arose different numbers of colonies will have resistance.

 ### Effects on protein coding sequence